czottmann/build-streamdeck-iconpacks/README.md

-# Stream Deck iconpack: System UIcons
+# Stream Deck icon pack: System UIcons

-This is a free iconpack for the [Elgato Stream Deck](https://www.elgato.com/en/stream-deck), based on the clear and concise [System UIcons](https://systemuicons.com/) by [Corey Ginnivan](https://corey.ginnivan.net/).
+This is a free icon pack for the [Elgato Stream Deck](https://www.elgato.com/en/stream-deck), based on the clear and concise [System UIcons](https://systemuicons.com/) by [Corey Ginnivan](https://corey.ginnivan.net/).
 Thanks, Corey!

 The pack consists of 420 monochrome icons.
 23 icons come with red/green alternatives.

-The resulting icons are 144×144 PNG files.
+The resulting icons are 144×144px PNG files.

 ## Screenshot